haojc/ShufflingVideosForTSG/README.md

+# Can Shuffling Video Benefit Temporal Bias Problem for Temporal Grounding

-# ToECCV2022: Can Shuffling Video Benefit Temporal Bias Problem: A Novel Training Framework for Temporal Grounding
+Code for ECCV 2022 paper "Can Shuffling Video Benefit Temporal Bias Problem: A Novel Training Framework for Temporal Grounding"

 ## Installation
 We provide the environment file for anaconda.